heikkisa/blender-import-sketchup/README.md

  - User Preferences... -> Addons -> Install from File...

+Select the .zip file you have downloaded.
 The importer should then be listed in the **Import-Export** section.
 Remember to enable it and save the settings if you want to keep it enabled after restarting Blender.

 After enabling it you should see an entry "File -> Import -> SketchUp (.kmz/.dae)" in the Blender menu.